-How many PETA celebrities are promoting the adoption of PETA animals rather than talking off their clothes to “go naked” for the glory and relentless publicity and promotion of PETA?
+How many PETA celebrities are promoting the adoption of PETA animals rather than taking off their clothes to “go naked” for the glory and relentless publicity and promotion of PETA?

 Eight animals?
 It would seem that the office staff could have adopted more than that.